sahar90o/CRPP-website/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
-  CRPP Artificial Intelligence in Oncological Imaging
+  Artificial Intelligence in Oncological Imaging
 #hero_media: zurich.jpg

 design: